-Details mode always shows a row of column headers at the top, similar to its namesake in Windows.
-Use the rightclick menu for these column headers to add or remove columns for a variety of picture information.
-Click and drag a header to move the whole column to another position.
-Just clicking a header will sort the file listing by that column's information type.
-Click it repeatedly to toggle between ascending and descending sorting.
+Details Mode always shows a row of column headers at the top, similar to its namesake in Windows.
+Using the right-click menu for these column headers, you can add or remove columns for a variety of picture information.
+Clicking and dragging a header moves the whole column to another position.
+Just clicking a header sorts the file listing by that column's information type.
+Clicking it repeatedly toggles between an ascending sort and a descending sort.
 The arrow next to the column name indicates ascending/descending.